Careers - Overview

-Pupils usually have the opportunity to complete a Work Experience placement during the summer term, which is arranged by Mrs Buckingham.
-Unfortunately in June/July 2020 and 2021 this opportunity was lost due to the COVID-19 pandemic, but we had a Virtual Work Experience instead.
+Pupils have the opportunity to complete a Work Experience placement during the summer term, which is arranged by the Careers team, using the EBP (http://www.ebpkent.co.uk/) to check the placements.

 Curriculum areas will be seeking to develop links between pupils’ studies and the world of work as we continue to develop our provision.
-Pupils can also make use of the Careers resources in the school library.
+Pupils can also make use of the Careers resources in Unifrog.

-If you feel your son or daughter will need a one to one interview, please let their form tutor, Mrs Sadler or Mr Morgan know as soon as possible.
+If you feel your son or daughter will need a one to one interview, please let their form tutor, Mrs Howard or Mr Morgan know as soon as possible.

 Each pupil will complete an Action Plan in their appointment(s), detailing what they need to research and what they are initially considering for their Post 16 education or training.
 This will include when they need to make applications through the Area Prospectus : Kent Choices 4 U.